christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

  The rules method returns an array with the typical Laravel validation rules.
-  We are defining some columns and their requirements like the title is a must und needs to a string.
+  We are defining some columns and their requirements like the title is a must und needs to be a string.

   Ok got it, but why is this so special you might think?
 First a separate class is the best way to handle these validations, but there is more.
 Let's see